First pig heart transplant recipient dies 2 months after surgery | DW | 09.03.2022

 This first-of-its-kind surgery only recently became a valid option thanks to developments in gene editing tools.
 The heart given to Bennett had been genetically modified to prevent rejection.

-Experts have long looked to pig organs as a potential source for transplants due to their similarity with humans, but organ rejection and increased viral infection risk meant that prior efforts have failed.
+Experts have long looked to pig organs as a potential source for transplants due to their similarity with humans, but organ rejection and increased viral infection risk meant that prior efforts had failed.

 "Before consenting to receive the transplant, Mr. Bennett was fully informed of the procedure's risks, and that the procedure was experimental with unknown risks and benefits," the statement added.